How to Network for Jobs in China

 In China, the concept of guanxi (关系) is fundamental.

-Guanxi refers to the network of relationships that facilitate business and other dealings.
-It’s about building trust and mutual respect.
+It refers to the network of relationships that facilitate business and personal dealings, built on trust and mutual respect.

 2. Leverage Online Platforms

-Share industry insights, comment on posts, and engage with content to increase your visibility.
+• Engage with posts, comment on discussions, and share relevant content to increase your visibility.

 3. Attend Networking Events

-Participating in networking events is a great way to meet potential employers and industry peers.
+Networking events are a great way to meet potential employers and industry peers.

 4. Join Professional Associations